daniyal8/daniyal8/README.md

 ## Frightened to see you here! <img src="https://raw.githubusercontent.com/aemmadi/aemmadi/master/wave.gif" width="30">

-Hi, I'm Daniyal Sadiq, a passionate self-taught Full-Stack Web developer and a freelance software engineer from Pakistan.
+Hi, I'm Daniyal Sadiq, a passionate self-taught Website designer and a freelancer from Pakistan.
 My passion for software lies in dreaming up ideas and making them come true with elegant interfaces.
 I take great care in the experience, architecture, and code quality of the things I build.
 I have a firm grip on UI/UX development on the latest technologies.
 I love to make elegant and classy interfaces with